huispaty/batik_plays_mozart/README.md

 ```

 ## `curate_data` branch
-This branch supports linking and 'curating' the data as described in the paper:
+This branch supports linking and 'curating' the data as described in the paper.

+## `audio_aligned_midi` branch
+This branch provides audio-adjusted MIDI and match files to correct MIDI-audio asynchronies due to different internal clocks resulting from different recording devices.
+This version should be used when working with both symbolic and audio recordings of the data.

 ### Setup
 - Install dependencies from yaml file:  `conda env create -f mozart_batik.yml`